xarray-contrib/xarray-regrid/README.md

  - Cubic
  - "Most common value" (zonal statistics)

-All regridding methods, except for the "most common value" can operate lazily on [Dask arrays](https://docs.xarray.dev/en/latest/user-guide/dask.html).
+All regridding methods can operate lazily on [Dask arrays](https://docs.xarray.dev/en/latest/user-guide/dask.html).

 Note that "Most common value" is designed to regrid categorical data to a coarse resolution.
 For regridding categorical data to a finer resolution, please use "nearest-neighbor" regridder.